evmos/evmos/VALIDATORS.md

 ## What's Next?

-Please post on Discord channel #validators when you succeed! https://pointnetwork.io/discord
+Please post on Discord channel #validators when you succeed! https://pointnetwork.io/discord (in order to see #validators channel, you should add yourself a Validator role at #roles)

 And if you have any questions, ask in #validators channel.
 This is the channel where we will sync our testnet efforts and communicate with each other about what's happening.